Configuration Deep Dive

 If you enabled the LAN Access Point feature mentioned previously, edit the access point’s SSID, channel, encryption method, and password.
 Click Save Changes to write your information to the node’s configuration, and a node reboot will also be required.
-Now wireless devices can connect to your node through this new WiFi AP, and their DHCP IP address will be assigned by the node’s DHCP server.
-If your node hardware has two radios, for example the Mikrotik hAP ac lite with both 2.4 and 5.8 GHz radios in a single unit, the LAN Access Point section will always be visible whether or not your Mesh RF interface is enabled.
+Now wireless devices can connect to your node’s LAN wirelessly, and their DHCP IP address will be assigned by the node’s DHCP server.
+If your node hardware has more than one unused radio, for example the Mikrotik hAP ac lite with both 2.4 and 5.8 GHz radios in a single unit, the LAN Access Point section will always be visible whether or not your Mesh RF interface is enabled.

 The WAN interface on your node is typically used to connect it to the Internet or to another external network.
 By default the WAN interface is set to obtain an IP address via DHCP from your upstream network.
 The DNS servers are set by default to use Google’s DNS services and should not be changed under normal circumstances.
 Google’s name resolution servers are configured properly to detect error conditions and report them correctly.

 If you are not going to use the WAN interface on your node, you can select disabled from the Protocol dropdown list.
 If you will be using your node as a Tunnel Server, you should reserve an IP address on your router for the node’s WAN interface.
 This will be explained in the Tunnel Server section below.